 List of boycotting countries.
 A list of the countries which may require participation in or cooperation with an international boycott is published by the Department of the Treasury each calendar quarter.
-As of the date this publication was printed, the following countries are listed.
+As of December 2004, the following countries are listed.

 - Bahrain.

 - Kuwait.

-- Lebanon.
+- · Lebanon.

 - Libya.

 - Oman.

-- Qatar.
+- · Qatar.

-- Saudi Arabia.
+- · Saudi Arabia.

 - Syria.

 - United Arab Emirates.

 - Republic of Yemen.